Static ARP is not applied at boot time

 What I was saying was that it shouldn't be any different in the GUI now than before, logically.
 I need to run some tests to find out what might have changed as a result of the difference in the code.

-#17 Updated by Jim Pingle almost 9 years ago
+#17 Updated by Jim Pingle about 9 years ago

 - Status changed from Feedback to Resolved

 It works fine, as intended, though I was incorrect on one point: You must specify IP addresses for clients listed in the DHCP static maps when using static ARP.
 You can't have entries with only a MAC address listed, or they will not be able to communicate with the firewall.